 It wasn’t until 1846, when Sarah Hale, editor of Godey’s Lady’s Book, began a letter-writing campaign to establish the last Thursday in November as National Thanksgiving Day, that the idea gained further momentum.
-Hale had been writing essays calling for the national celebration since 1827, but in 1846 she started a 17-year campaign directly petitioning state and federal officials, receiving an increased response from governors and other politicians.
+Hale had been writing essays calling for the national celebration since 1827.
+Still, in 1846 she started a 17-year campaign directly petitioning state and federal officials, receiving an increased response from governors and other politicians.

 “The influence of these state seasons of sacred remembrances, high aspirations, and tender . . . rejoicings would not only be salutary on the character of our own citizens but the world would be made better… If the germ of good feeling be ever so deeply buried under ‘the cares, and riches, and pleasures of this life,’ it may be brought out by sympathy and vivified by culture and effort.”

 Sarah Hale’s letter led President Lincoln to his October 3, 1863, proclamation that the last Thursday of November be Thanksgiving Day.
 He issued a similar proclamation in 1864.
 Although President Andrew Johnson designated the first Thursday in December and President Ulysses S. Grant the third Thursday in December, all other U.S. Presidents continued to maintain the last Thursday in November as Thanksgiving Day until 1939.

-It was then that President Franklin Delano Roosevelt, under requests from the National Retail Dry Goods Association, declared November 23rd, the next to the last Thursday of November, to be Thanksgiving Day.
+It was then that President Franklin Delano Roosevelt, under requests from the National Retail Dry Goods Association, declared November 23, the next to the last Thursday of November, to be Thanksgiving Day.
 The association wanted to extend the Christmas shopping season by one week.
-He had rejected previous requests by the association because such a change would cause confusion.
+He had rejected previous requests by the association because such a change would confuse.
 His 1939 proclamation did exactly that.

 Although the proclamation only directly applied to the District of Columbia and federal employees, governors usually followed the President’s lead with state proclamations.
 However, Roosevelt’s 1939 proclamation was only followed by twenty-three states.
-Twenty-three others celebrated on November 30, and Texas and Colorado declared both Thursdays as Holidays.
-This caused mass confusion from Football schedules to families not knowing when to have their holiday meals or even when to start their Christmas shopping.
+Twenty-three others celebrated on November 30, and Texas and Colorado declared Thursdays as Holidays.
+This caused mass confusion from Football schedules to families not knowing when to have their holiday meals or even when to start Christmas shopping.